 Reflecting through antique curtains inside the Sperry Chalet dormitory.
 Guide Alison Egan photo.

 This is the ultimate trip in Glacier National Park!
 We spend two nights at Granite Park Chalet, one night at Belton Chalet (located in West Glacier, featuring hot showers and optional fine dining!), and two nights at Sperry Chalet.
 Bonus: we arrive at Sperry via horseback!
+(Ride is optional.)

 Hike into the backcountry with just a day pack while your interpretive guide points out all the details.
-Enjoy hearty, home cooked meals while you relax and spend time with others.
-End your day with an amazing sunset and then enjoy the crisp feel of clean sheets while being miles from any road.
+Enjoy delicious, home cooked meals while you relax and spend time with others.
+End your day with an amazing sunset and then enjoy the crisp feel of real sheets while being miles from any road.
 We take care of all the details, so you can relax and enjoy Glacier.

 Critters, Glaciers, and Chalets